core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## CoAP Content-Formats Registry {#content-format}

-IANA is asked to add the following entry to the "CoAP Content-Formats" sub-registry defined in Section 12.3 of {{RFC7252}}, within the "Constrained RESTful Environments (CoRE) Parameters" registry.
+IANA is asked to add the following entry to the "CoAP Content-Formats" sub-registry defined in {{Section 12.3 of RFC7252}}, within the "Constrained RESTful Environments (CoRE) Parameters" registry.

 Media Type: application/informative-response+cbor